paulwarren/nzde/dict/F/README.md

  <i>adj.</i> catchphrase: you've got to be fit @/y' gottabe fit/ you've got to be quick, up to the mark.
 [1937 (R. Mason) Tararua Tramping Club]

-## Fit

- <i>abbr.</i> Fluency in IT

->  The initiative, dubbed "Fluency in IT" (Fit), is the brainchild of E-Regions, a non-profit trust founded by an influencial group of industry advocates who have won the ear of the Government ... <i>(May 2, 2005,Dominion Post,C9</i>)